The Pointer Sisters: Height of success

 In 1984, Ruth became a grandmother for the second time.

 These Planet Records singles marked the end of their run of Top 10 hits in the US, although they did score a major hit with their subsequent RCA Records song "Dare Me", which reached No. 11 in 1985.
 That song would also be the group's last Australian top 10 hit.
 Another single, "Goldmine", reached No. 33 on the US Hot 100 in 1986.

-In 1987, the Pointer Sisters starred in an NBC primetime special titled "Up All Night", which opened with footage of them performing "Jump" at one of their concerts, and which then followed the trio as they socialized and performed around the L.A. night scene.
-The special, which featured guest appearances by Bruce Willis, the McGuire Sisters, and Whoopi Goldberg, was also nominated for a Primetime Emmy Award.
+The Pointer Sisters backed the actor Bruce Willis on a cover of the song "Respect Yourself" in December 1986; the single rose to number 5 on the Hot 100 under Willis's name only, with the sisters uncredited.
+June Pointer was featured in the song's music video.
+In 1987, the Pointer Sisters starred in an NBC primetime special titled "Up All Nite", which opened with footage of them performing "Jump" at one of their concerts, and which then followed the trio as they socialized and performed around the L.A. night scene.
+The special, which featured guest appearances by Willis, the McGuire Sisters, and Whoopi Goldberg, was also nominated for a Primetime Emmy Award.
 The sisters also were featured in a lavish Diet Coke commercial, which aired during the program, and which presented them singing a soulful jingle about the soda.

 The sisters eventually left RCA Records to record for Motown Records and SBK Records, releasing several group albums but these albums did not achieve the level of success of their earlier releases.